 Between the two lakes we run we have a diverse range of strains and species of fish to keep the angler coming back time and again.

-Claydon House is a historical Catfish water, with the fish that reside within the lake direct decedents of the original wells catfish from the Woburn Estate.
+Claydon Lower Lake nestled in the Claydon Estate is a historical Catfish water, with the fish that reside within the lake direct decedents of the original wells catfish from the Woburn Estate.
 These are much coveted fish as a result of the unfortunate increase of illegally stocked foreign fish that proliferate many other catfish waters.
 A large head of carp ranging from "Cricket Bat" wildy strain commons to beautiful full scales mirrors are all present.
 There is good head of Bream, the odd Tench and large numbers of silvers for the pleasure and matchman alike.